"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 Down

-This is the introductory poem in a new book project called Down the Drain --A Glossary of Aperiodic Excursions in the Key of Blue
+This is the introductory poem in a new book project called Down the Drain -- Aperiodic Excursions in the Key of Blue

 These ekphrastic poems are part of an ongoing collaboration with Canadian eco-artist, Christian Bernard Singer.
 See more of Singer's work at Green Cube Gallery